jallajs/jalla/README.md

 ## Server Side Rendering
 For every request that comes in (which accepts HTML and is not an asset), unless handeled by custom middleware, jalla will try and render an HTML response.
 Jalla will await all custom middleware to finish before trying to render a HTML response.
 If the response has been redirected (i.e. calling `ctx.redirect`) or if a value has been assigned to `ctx.body` jalla will not render any HTML response.

+During server side rendering a `status` code can be added to the state which will be used for the HTTP response.
+This is usefull to set proper `404` or error codes.

 ```javascript
 var mount = require('koa-mount')